Egocentric Activity Recognition and Localization on a 3D Map: Implementation Details

 \textbf{Data Processing}.
 We resize all video frames to the short edge size of 256.
 For the coarse 3D map, we adopt a resolution of $28\times 28 \times 8$ for parent voxel, and $M=4$ for children voxels.
 For training, our model takes an input of 8 frames (temporal sampling rate of 8) with a resolution of $224\times224$.
 For inference, our model samples 30 clips from a video (3 along spatial dimension and 10 in time).
 Each clip has 8 frames with a resolution of $224\times224$.
 We average the scores of all sampled clips for video level prediction.

 \textbf{Training Details}.
 Our model is trained using SGD with momentum 0.9 and batch size 64 on 4 GPUs.
 The initial learning rate is 0.0375 with cosine decay.
 We set weight decay to 1e-4 and enable batch norm~\cite{ioffe2009batch}.
 To avoid overfitting, we adopt several data augmentation techniques, including random flipping, rotation, cropping and color jittering.

-\textbf{Network Architecture Details}.
-We present the architectures of our video pathway using I3D Res50~\cite{wang2018non} backbone and our environment pathway network (EnvNet) in Table~\ref{table:structure}.
+Our model is implemented in PyTorch.
+Our scource code is included with this supplement and will be made publicly available.